Jason-Terry/MyBlogAPI/README.md

 # MyBlogAPI
-A backend to handle the DB read and writes for my blog.
+- A backend to handle the DB read and writes for my blog.

-Not sure if this is even needed.

-Using TS, developing a node backend to handle the reads and writes to my DB to store my blog posts.
+- Handles Authentication to Blog CMS
+- Handles storing blog posts to db
+- Handles fetching blog posts from db